droid85real/obsidian/Java/JAVA.md

 + no return type
 + Automatically called at the time of object creation to initialize the object.
 + Constructor overloading is allowed.
-+ When we do not explicitly define constructor for a class, then java creates a default constructor for the class
++ When we do not explicitly define constructor for a class, then java creates a default constructor for the class to initialize data member or instance variable with initial value like null, zero etc

 TODO: constructor overloading